Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: The PNJL and PQM models in SU(2)

-where the modified Fermi--Dirac distribution functions $f^+_\Phi$ and $f^-_\Phi$ have been introduced:
+where the modified Fermi-Dirac distribution functions $f^+_\Phi$ and $f^-_\Phi$ have been introduced:

-The equations presented above, which were introduced for the first time in \cite{Hansen:2006ee}, allow to straightforwardly generalize the results for thermodynamics of the NJL model to those of the PNJL model by replacing the usual Fermi--Dirac occupation numbers by the modified ones given by Eqs.~(\ref{fpPhi}) and (\ref{fmPhi}).
+The equations presented above, which were introduced for the first time in \cite{Hansen:2006ee}, allow to straightforwardly generalize the results for the thermodynamics of the NJL/QM model to those of the PNJL/PQM model by replacing the usual Fermi-Dirac occupation numbers by the modified ones given by Eqs.~(\ref{fpPhi}) and (\ref{fmPhi}).

-The explicit form of the mean field equations for $\Phi$ and $\bar\Phi$, which can be found for example in \cite{Hansen:2006ee}, will be given in \secref{sec:backreaction} where we will discuss in detail the correlation between quarks and gauge fields.
+The explicit form of the mean-field equations for $\Phi$ and $\bar\Phi$, which can be found for example in \cite{Hansen:2006ee}, will be given in \secref{sec:backreaction} where we will discuss in detail the correlation between quarks and the Polyakov loop.

-Here, we want to point out that we choose not to use the Fock term because, if added, we would obtain the same equation with the replacement $G_S \rightarrow G_S(1 + 4/N_c)$.
+Here, we want to point out that in PNJL-model calculations, we choose not to use the Fock terms (exchange diagrams) because, if added, we would obtain the same equations with the replacement $G_S \rightarrow G_S(1 + 4/N_c)$.
+Indeed, for the local four-point interaction, exchange diagrams can always be rewritten in the form of direct diagrams via a Fierz transformation.
+The Hartree-Fock approximation is then equivalent to the Hartree approximation with the appropriate redefinition of the coupling constants \cite{Klevansky:1992qe,Buballa:2003qv}.
 Since $G_S$ is a parameter to be fixed, it is not very important to include the Fock term.
-We can also notice that the Hartree term is of order $O(N_c^1)$, the Fock term is $O(N_c^0)$ and the ring approximation can be shown to be also $O(N_c^0)$.
-As discussed in Ref. \cite{Blin:1987hw} the Hartree term may be seen as the first term in a $1/N_c$ expansion.
-Then, for coherence the Fock term should be added when going beyond the mean field.
+We can also notice that the Hartree term is of order $O(N_c^1)$, the Fock term is $O(N_c^0)$, and the ring approximation can be shown to be also $O(N_c^0)$.
+As discussed in Ref.~\cite{Blin:1987hw}, the Hartree term may be seen as the first term in a $1/N_c$ expansion.
+Then, when going beyond mean-field approximation, the Fock term should be added for coherence.

+Furthermore, it is important to mention that at non-zero chemical potential the kinetic quark-antiquark contribution in \Eq{eq:Omega} adds an imaginary part to the effective potential, $\Omega_\qqb^\mrm{th} = \Omega_\qqb^\mrm{R} + i\,\Omega_\qqb^\mrm{I}$.
+This is the manifestation of the fermion sign problem in the Polyakov-loop extension of the NJL and QM models \cite{Fukushima:2006uv,Rossner:2007ik,Mintz:2012mz}.
+One way to avoid the sign problem is to neglect the imaginary part of the effective potential as a lowest-order perturbative approximation \cite{Rossner:2007ik,Mintz:2012mz}.
+Doing this implies that the imaginary part of the Polyakov loop $\Phii$ is zero, i.e., $\Phi=\Phib$ also at $\mu\neq0$.
+Here, we will follow the more common approach to circumvent the sign problem (see, e.g., \Ref{Ratti:2005jh}), that is, to redefine the Polyakov loop $\Phi$ and its complex conjugate $\Phib$ as two independent, real variables.
+But our results do not depend on this choice and also hold true for the aforementioned approach.